 Giovanni — through the influence of the ancient works of Marcus Aurelius and Epictetus — advocate for rationality and being the best one can be no matter the daily struggles of life as opposed to choosing the easy option of following ideology or looking for a way to lash out at the world for being unfair.

-To bring more value to the user without expecting anything in return.
+- To bring more value to the user without no expectation

 Types Of Contents Or Resources On LarnEdu